pauljt/BleBrowser/notes.md

 1. Fix allowing selection of any devices using acceptAllDevices flag.
 2. Fix allowing selection of devices using the "name" filter flag.
+2. display address and name of device in picker view.

 ## Version 1.2